YuneshShrestha/ShoeApp/README.md

 - Challenge 1: On the 5th day of development, Firebase was intermittently returning a List and a Map.
   - Solution: I used if else check if it is List or a Map to parse the data.

+- Challenge 2: I don't have access to Firebase Blaze to run the Functions automatically
+  - Solution: I have handled calculating the average rating at UI.

 ## Additional Features and Improvements

 - Feature 1: Anaymous login

+## Problems

+- Due to tide schedule in this week I could not complete the whole UI part but I have completed all of the functionality.
+I am extremely sorry for incovinence.

 ## Resources